 - providing institutional investors with green investment opportunities via QTC green bonds

 - supporting the Queensland Government to deliver initiatives that support ESG outcomes for Queensland

 - enhancing cultural awareness of First Nations Peoples, and

 - providing organisational contributions that benefit the community.

-QTC has also worked closely with its clients on initiatives that support social outcomes for the State, including projects to support the Government and industries through COVID-19, significant outcomes to improve health services, and building solutions for children’s social services and regional local governments.
+QTC has also worked closely with its clients on initiatives that support social outcomes for the State, including projects to support the Government address challenges to meet the housing needs of Queenslanders, improve the financial sustainability of health services, and build solutions for regional local governments.

-In 2021–22, QTC contributed at an organisational, team and individual level to a number of social and community initiatives.
-QTC employees can access one day of paid leave each year to volunteer with its recognised charity.
+In 2022–23, QTC contributed at an organisational, team and individual level to a number of social and community initiatives.
+QTC employees can access one day of paid leave each year to volunteer with a recognised charity.

-QTC continued its partnership with Stepping Stone and the Australian Network on Disability, and supported a range of diversity and inclusion initiatives, including National Reconciliation Week during NAIDOC Week, RUOK Day, Harmony Day and International Women’s Day.
+QTC continued its partnership with Stepping Stone and the Australian Network on Disability, and supported a range of diversity and inclusion initiatives, including high school visits to promote diversity in finance and economics as a career path, NAIDOC Week, RUOK Day, Harmony Day, Queensland Mental Health Week and International Women’s Day.